Coronavirus Resources for Small Businesses

-To be eligible for loan forgiveness, you must spend at least 60% of the loan on payroll for employees (salary/wages, health insurance, retirement, paid leave, and state unemployment taxes) and no more than 40% of the loan on rent, utilities (including phone and internet bills), and mortgage interest.
+To be eligible for forgiveness, at least 60% of your PPP loan must be used to pay for employee payroll (salary/wages, health insurance, retirement, paid leave, and state unemployment taxes) and no more than 40% of the loan on business expenses for rent, utilities (including phone and internet bills), and mortgage interest.

 The amount of your PPP loan forgiveness can be reduced if you have fewer employees or lower employee salaries after receiving your loan than you did before the pandemic.
 If you hire furloughed employees back or restore their pre-coronavirus salaries by December 31, 2020, your forgiveness will not be penalized.